cristiantg/whisper-utils/README.md

 @requires Python3 + Virtual environment

+[Whisper](https://github.com/openai/whisper) is an automatic speech recognition (ASR) system trained on 680,000 hours of multilingual and multitask supervised data collected from the web.
+Cristian has created a [[https://github.com/cristiantg/whisper-utils|github repository]] with the instructions to install and use Whisper on Ponyland with:
+[Whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) (timestamps, VAD at sentence-level and confidence scores at word-level) or
+[WhisperX]([https://github.com/m-bain/whisperX|WhisperX) (timestamps, VAD at sentence&word-level, but without confidence scores yet).

 # 1. Setup
 Please, first check which folder on Ponyland has enough space (more than 20GB) and create a folder there.
-In my case, I use: /vol/tensusers5/ctejedor/.
-Obviously, you need to choose your own folder :)
+In my case, I use: */vol/tensusers5/ctejedor/*.
+Obviously, **you need to choose your own folder** :)

 ```
 # Run the following commands once: